-- Make a list of the top 3-5 non-negotiable priority creative requirements and make sure no-one add more to that list.
+- Make a list of the top 3-5 non-negotiable priority creative requirements and make sure no one adds more requirements to that list.

 - Use natural light as much as possible.

-- Do not change the agreed shooting dates, times and location.
+- Do not change the agreed shooting dates, times and locations.